vanilla-manifesto/vanilla-mock-manifesto/README.md

 ### Versatile Mocks

 **Vanilla Mocks should have only minimum functionality**.
 If you need to add extra functionality to Vanilla Mocks, it might be a Versatile Mocks.
-Keep in mind, the advantages of Vanilla Mocks is derived from the minimum functionality.
+Keep in mind, the pro of Vanilla Mocks is derived from the minimum functionality.

 Typically, it is caused by [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) violations or tight couples with systems under test.